anh-nguyen-98/chinese-postman-problem/README.md

-# Chinese Postman Problem (aka.
-Eulerian tour finding)
+# Chinese Postman Problem

-* Chinese Postman Problem aims to find a shortest closed walk of the weighted graph in which each edge is traversed at least once, rather than exactly once.
+Chinese Postman Problem aims to find a shortest closed walk of the weighted graph in which each edge is traversed at least once, rather than exactly once.

 * Here is the original problem statement :